 When you sleep, you produce proteins called cytokines.
 Those cytokines are essential for keeping your immune system strong.
 When you have enough of them, you strengthen your guard against pathogens and feel healthier as a result.

 As any parent will know, encouraging a child to sleep isn't always easy.
 They're hardly likely to appreciate the beauty of cytokines, especially when there's playing to do!
 To make life easier for them, try to establish a sleep routine.
 Waking and going to bed at the same time are excellent starting points, as it acts as a guide for their circadian rhythm.

 Children love playing, which means they should naturally get some exercise.
 But when yours would rather read a book or hop onto a games console, they may not be moving around as much as they need to.
 When your little ones exercise, they produce more white blood cells.
 As their white blood cells act as an early form of defence against infections, they need plenty of them.

 If you want to help your little one get moving, try spending more time playing outdoors.
 You could also sign them up for a local team sport.
 Finally, consider finding ways to tie their fitness in with other childhood essentials.
 Learning to swim and learning to ride a bike both count as exercise.

 From early in their life, your little one will have the chance to benefit from a vaccination schedule.
 By following it, you help their immune system recognise and battle against deadly pathogens.

 Most childhood vaccinations won't cause a reaction.
 However, it is normal for your child to have a bit of a temperature following certain ones.
 For your reassurance, use a Fevermates strip for temperature monitoring.
+We carry stick on fever indicators to assist you in the easy monitoring of temperature.
 Their fever shouldn't go too high, but if it does, you can always ask a medical professional for advice.